Tell tale signs of hearing loss

 - Telephone conversations are hard work.

-- You find it difficult to hear dialogue in noisy environments.
+- You find it difficult to hear dialogue in noisy environment.

 - You ask people to repeat things or misunderstand what they say.